ArtiPedia/blog-v3/_posts/2016-08-30-jekyll-admin.md

 ---
-title: Jekyll's got a new GUI for local editing!
+title: Jekyll Admin - A new GUI for Jekyll local editing!
 desc: Jekyll-admin is a GUI for editing Jekyll website or blog.
 It has its ups and downs.
 It is still in the early stages of its development.
 I have tried the initial release and here is my review.
 author: sharathdt
 tags: Jekyll